inmanta/inmanta-core/docs/model_developers/model_design.rst

 One solution to allow reference to unmanaged entities is to extend :inmanta:entity:`std::ManagedResource`.
 This allows an entity to exist in the model, but when ``managed`` is set to ``false``, it will never become a resource.
 However, the entity must still be valid.
-All attributes and relations still have to filled in correctly.
+All attributes and relations still have to be filled in correctly.
 For entities with many non-optional relations, this is also not the best solution.

 Another solution is to introduce a parent entity type that explicitly represents the unmanaged entity.